-When they get bored with their normal activities like their wheel and some of their toys, they’ll try to find something else to do to have their fun.
+When they get bored with their normal activities like after running on their wheel too much or bored with some of their toys, they’ll try to find something else to do to have their fun.

 And that usually involves climbing all over their cage.
 Hamsters are also very curious animals.